 Much of the distress this process can cause to railway modellers families, would be avoided if the owners of models etc would leave a list of items, photographs and a list of useful contacts for disposals.
 Clear instructions of items to be left to beneficiaries should be included in ones’ will if those drafting the will think appropriate.

-Our local club does offer to sell on a commission basis, small quantities of used model railway items in reasonable condition (No electrical transformers, controllers etc) at the secondhand items table at their Annual Open Day (Model Trains in the Valley) in late October each year.
-Items are only accepted on the day of the event and any unsold items must be collected at the end of the day.
+Local clubs sometimes offer to sell on a commission basis, small quantities of used model railway items in reasonable condition (No electrical transformers, controllers etc) at the secondhand items table at their annual event .
+Items are usually only accepted on the day of the event and any unsold items must be collected at the end of the day.
 Non collected items are disposed of at the discretion of the club.
-(Use link to L&DMRC).

 January 2013/ April 2013/May 2013/August 2013/April/May 2016/ January 2017/February 2017/ May 2017/March 2020- general update